Dave-team/Knowledge-base/Self awareness.md

 - Getting drunk at carnival
 - Nights at Dutch bars with Sam / Funs / Ricky
 - Sleepovers at Sam after a night out, eating ‘kaassoufles’

-Relationship reflections
--	Co-dependent – she was the main source for my happiness and there was a gap to fill.
-When she told me there would be a break I stopped knowing what to do.
--	Complacent and selfish – Cisem was initiating most things and I didn’t have strong opinions on my own.
-This would have caused her to feel quite busy keeping things going and she must’ve felt like she was looking after me as well o	Case in point: I took a day off and had to ask her what some good things to do were o	What we eat was determined by Cisem o	What we do was largely determined by Cisem
--	Never really communicated my appreciation for her and the relationship and doing the small things that make this clear.
-In short, I haven’t put the required effort in the relationship as I should have been
--	Relationship was far too scheduled: o	Never did anything spontaneous – i.e. on weekdays / meetings her for a quick walk at the office o	Didn’t meet friends during weekend because we had to spend time together o	Started a routine like ritual we wouldn’t deviate from because we had to do things together.
--	Cisem often mentioned I was obsessed over cleaning/the flat in general (e.g. lifting the chair, being extremely careful with Lola, use coasters) and I never took those concerns and turned them into action.
-This made her not feel at home and constant on guard to ensure ‘she did what I would approve of’.
-Sit down and discuss cleaning and what home looks like.
-Realise the flat is just a temporary accommodation we’ll be out of before we know it.
-The worst part here is that she repeatedly mentioned these things to the the point of ‘this worries me about living with you’.
-I simply disregarded these statements
--	I was pressuring her into having sex rather than giving her time and space to figure it out.
-Don’t ask for sex until you initiate.